 If you are overweight and you eat lots of wheat products, highly reducing your consumption is a must if you want to lose those excess pounds.

-These are basically the 6 major characteristics of the Western diet that makes us overweight or sick.
+These are basically the 6 major characteristics of the Standard American Diet or Western diet that makes us overweight or sick.
 Personally I prefer to call it the Modern diet, as many Eastern countries are embracing our habits and getting fat or sick, too, and it is no longer really the diet of Western people only.

 The best way to escape this diet is to apply the tips above and to go back to the kitchen as much as possible, cooking fresh and quality ingredients.